Career Profile: Medical Scientist

 What do Alexander Fleming, Edward Jenner, and Louis Pasteur have in common?
 They all made groundbreaking discoveries that significantly contributed to human health and the field of medical science.
 Of course, not every medical scientist will make as big of a splash, but they all contribute to the greater good: improving human health.

 In more recent years, AIDS and cancer research have played a major role in the medical science profession.
-This branch of medical science recorded an important milestone earlier this year when the National Institute of Health announced that a baby born with HIV, the virus that causes AIDS, was cured after an aggressive treatment plan.
+This branch of medical science recorded an important milestone when the National Institute of Health announced that a baby born with HIV, the virus that causes AIDS, was cured after an aggressive treatment plan.

 Leaving your mark on the world through scientific medical research may seem like a pipe dream, but imagine where we would be today without these visionaries.

 Part II.
 What Does A Medical Scientist Do?

 You can find medical scientists in universities, government labs, hospitals, and the private medical sector plugging away to find treatment plans and cures to human diseases and illnesses.
 According to the Bureau of Labor Statistics (BLS), medical scientists held about 100,000 jobs, with 35% focused on scientific research and development services.